sandwichfarm/notemine/README.md

 # note⛏️
 **notemine** mines nostr notes, is written in rust, and compiles to wasm.
 Variable difficulty and realtime hashrate.
 There's a [demo](https://sandwichfarm.github.io/notemine).

+If you're looking for a native version of notemine, check out [`notemine-hw`](https://github.com/plebemineira/notemine_hw)

 # deps
 ```
 cargo install wasm-pack